vitessio/website/content/en/blog/2022-04-06-online-ddl-vitess-cut-over.md

 Vitess supports managed, non-blocking schema migrations based on VReplication, aptly named `vitess` migrations.
 Vitess migrations are powerful, revertible, and failure agnostic.
 They take an [asynchronous approach](https://docs.planetscale.com/learn/online-schema-change-tools-comparison#synchronous-vs-asynchronous), which is more lightweight on the database server.
 The asynchronous approach comes with an implementation challenge: how to cut-over with minimal impact to the user/app and risk free of data loss.
 In this post we take a deep dive into the cut-over logic used in vitess migrations.

-Vitess migrations are:
+Vitess migration cut-over is:

+- Quick
-- Blocking & atomic to vitess clients
+- Atomic to vitess clients
 - Safe from data loss / data drift concerns

 To understand better what this means, let's first review what cut-over is.